 Type 2 is treated with lifestyle changes and often requires medication and insulin to keep blood sugar under control.

+The next classes start in February and April 2023.
 To learn more about prediabetes classes in northern Colorado and if you qualify for Diabetes Prevention Program, call Teresa at 970.616.6680.

 Learn more about diabetes classes near you in other areas of Colorado.